DamienDennehy/Imgur.API/docs/oauth2.md

     var client = new ImgurClient("YOUR_CLIENT", "YOUR_SECRET");
     var endpoint = new OAuth2Endpoint(client);
-    var redirectUrl = endpoint.GetAuthorizationUrl(OAuth2ResponseType.Token, null);
+    var redirectUrl = endpoint.GetAuthorizationUrl(OAuth2ResponseType.Token);

-Once the user authorizes the application, the Imgur OAuth2 endpoint will redirect back to your application Redirect URL.
+Once the user authorizes the application, Imgur will then redirect back to your application's Redirect URL.
-The Redirect URL will contain several values that should be saved.
+The Redirect URL will contain several values that should be parsed and stored by your application.

 *   access_token - The user's access token for this session.
 *   refresh_token - The user's refresh token which should be used to refresh the access_token when it expires.
+*   token_type - The type of token that should be used for authorization.
+*   account_id - The user's account id.
+*   account_username - The user's account username.
 *   expires_in - The time in seconds when the user's access token expires.
-Default is 3600.
+Default is one month - 2419200.
-*   token_type - The type of token that should be used for authorization.
-*   account_username - The account username that is now authorized.
-*   account_id - The account id that is now authorized.

 ## Creating an OAuth2 token from the Redirect URL.
 Using the Redirect URL values, an OAuth2 Token can be created.

-    var token = new OAuth2Token("ACCESS_TOKEN", "REFRESH_TOKEN", "TOKEN_TYPE", "ACCOUNT_ID", 3600);
+    var token = new OAuth2Token("ACCESS_TOKEN", "REFRESH_TOKEN", "TOKEN_TYPE", "ACCOUNT_ID", "ACCOUNT_USERNAME", EXPIRES_IN);

+The token should be stored by your application.
+This will save your application from constructing a new token on each endpoint request.

 ## Getting an OAuth2 token from the Refresh Token.
 If the access token has expired but you still have the refresh token, you can request a new OAuth2 token.

     var token = endpoint.GetTokenByRefreshTokenAsync("YOUR_REFRESH_TOKEN");

-## Setting the OAuth2 token.
+## Using the OAuth2 token.
-Setting the OAuth2 token can be done in two ways.
+Using the OAuth2 token can be done in two ways.

-You may set it in the client's constructor:
+You may use it in the client's constructor:

     var client = new ImgurClient("YOUR_CLIENT", "YOUR_SECRET", token);

-You may also set it explicitly using the client:
+You may also switch or set the token explicitly using the client's SetOAuth2Token method:

 	var client = new ImgurClient("YOUR_CLIENT", "YOUR_SECRET");
     client.SetOAuth2Token(token);